cybulskm/cybulskm/ReadMe.md

 # 💫 About Me:
-I am a computer science honours student at Sheridan College, with a specialization in data analysis. <br>I am working on several side projects at the moment, mostly for my friends and family.<br>I am looking for a computer science co-op for the winter/summer seasons.<br>I enjoy working on mobile applications (Xcode for the win), web applications, data analysis, and game development.
+I am a computer science honours student at Sheridan College, with a specialization in data analysis.
+I am working on several side projects at the moment, mostly for my friends and family.
+I am looking for a computer science co-op for the winter/summer seasons.
+I enjoy working on mobile applications (Xcode for the win), web applications, data analysis, and game development.

 ## 🌐 Socials: